 Please take this advice with a grain of salt if you are the type that is very careless with your phones.
 Sometimes, protection may supersede the phone’s health.
 It all depends on the individual.
 Now, let’s proceed to some of the reasons why using a full-body phone case may be detrimental to the heat dissipation of the phone.
-This is particularly true if the phone case in question is made of rubber or silicone.
+This is particularly true if the phone case is rubber or silicone.

 Heat Dissipation and Phone Cases: Reasons Why Phone Cases May Not Be Good for Your Phone

 - First of all, the mobile phone case is bound to affect the grip of the mobile phone.
 Currently, the lift lens solution( the type adopted by OnePlus) is gradually becoming the mainstream trend of most flagship phones.
-Although this solution can bring amazing screen display effects on consumers, but also because of the mechanical structure embedded in the fuselage, the thickness and weight of the mobile phone will be significantly increased.
-If on top of this, the user adds a mobile phone case to the mobile phone, it will undoubtedly become thicker and more inconvenient to carry.
+Although this solution can bring amazing screen display effects on consumers, because of the mechanical structure embedded in the fuselage, the thickness and weight of the mobile phone will be significantly increased.
+If, on top of this, the user adds a mobile phone case to the mobile phone, it will undoubtedly become thicker and more inconvenient to carry.

 - Secondly, the phone case affects the signal.
 Although plastic materials do not interfere too much with mobile phone signals, mobile phone signals are bound to be weaker than bare metal under the tight packaging of mobile phone cases.

 - Finally, the phone case affects heat dissipation.
 At present, many flagship phones are equipped with copper tube cooling technology.
 As a result, the heat dissipation of the mobile phone mainly depends on the screen and the back of the fuselage.
-Wearing a mobile phone case will not only block the heat dissipation of the mobile phone but may also be counterproductive.
+Wearing a mobile phone case will block the heat dissipation of the mobile phone and may also be counterproductive.
 The heat problem with the mobile phone will become more serious.
 This will cause the processor to overheat and have a frequency reduction phenomenon, and the performance of the mobile phone is degraded, which affects the consumer experience.

 Final Thoughts on Heat Dissipation and Phone Cases